Building the America We Want

 The America I Want Video Submissions

-At the conclusion of each interview with peers and community members, students will invite participants to record a 30 second video beginning with the words “The America I Want Is…” Here are some fascinating examples.
+At the conclusion of each interview with peers and community members, students will invite participants to record a 30-second video beginning with the words “The America I Want Is…” Here are some examples.

 Invest in Our Next Generation of Citizens and Leaders